Thelordgreat/Thelordgreat/README.md

 ### Hi there 👋
 I'm Great Uchenna Okafor

-✨ I am frontend web developer residing in Lagos, Nigeria and passionate about providing high-impact web solutions. i'm experienced in working solo or in a team and is always open to learn and unlearn
+✨ I'm a frontend web developer residing in Lagos, Nigeria and passionate about providing high-impact web solutions. i'm experienced in working solo or in a team and is always open to learn and unlearn

 - 💬 I'm conversant with HTML, CSS , Javascript , TailwindCSS, React and Nextjs
 - 🌱 I’m currently learning Typescript